itsmenick212/CCBD/README.md

 •	Implemented a Smart Door authentication system using Kinesis Video Streams and Amazon Rekognition to build a distributed system that authenticated people and provided them with access to a virtual door

 •	Implemented a photo album web app, searchable using natural language through both text and voice.
-Used Lex, ElasticSearch, and Rekognition to create an intelligent search layer to query photos for people, objects, landmarks, etc
+Used Lex, ElasticSearch, and Rekognition to create an intelligent search layer to query photos for people, objects, landmarks, etc.